Next Day Delivery on 1000s of products

 Impact Wrenches

-An impact wrench is commonly cordless (battery powered) or pneumatic (air powered) and is a power tool with a high torque output, that is used with an impact socket to deliver high levels of torque to remove bolts and fasteners by delivering rapid, rotating and forceful hammering impacts.
+An impact wrench is commonly cordless (battery-powered) or pneumatic (air-powered) and is a power tool with a high torque output that is used with an impact socket to deliver high levels of torque to remove bolts and fasteners using rapid, rotating hammering impacts.

-Impact wrenches are commonly found in garages and are used by automotive technicians to remove bolts on wheels and in engines, as well as in the construction sector for jobs like driving screws into wood and metal.
+Impact wrenches are commonly found in garages and are used by automotive technicians to remove bolts on wheels and in engines, as well as in the construction sector for tasks such as fastening bolts and structural fixings.

 Frequently Asked Questions about Impact Wrenches